LucaBarden/Nit/README.md

 ### TODOS:
 - Refactor Code
 - Add Diff of Commits to Log (More Detailed Logs)
+- Add Possibility to add Folders (In Generall multiple Files at once)
+- Add Command to unstage Files again
 - Add Status Command to list unstaged Changes
-- Add Possibility to add Folders (In Generall multiple Folders at once)
-- Add Command to unstage Files again
 - Add Command reset to reset changes that have been made
 - Commit History Format Data - Author - Commit Msg - Commit Hash
 - Maybe add File Compression and Decompression for Commits in the end